 The film was selected to compete for the Palme d’Or in the main competition section at the 2017 Cannes Film Festival, where Kruger won the Best Actress award.
 In her speech, she dedicated the award to the victims of terrorism.

-The film was co-produced by Mélita Toscan du Plantier, the wife of France’s most influential film producer, Daniel Toscan du Plantier (1941-2003).
+The film was co-produced by Mélita Toscan du Plantier, the wife of France’s most influential film producer, Daniel Toscan du Plantier (1941-2003), which helped to launch the film internationally.

 «I’D RATHER PLAY JESUS THAN JAMES BOND»